 Brush up on your interview skills

 - Prepare answers highlighting your skills and experiences for various types of interview questions.
-See the online Interviewing Guide to learn about the different types of interviews and sample questions.
+See the online interviewing guide to learn about the different types of interviews and sample questions.

 - The best preparation for an interview is practice.
 Piper Center Career Coaches are happy to assist you by conducting a practice interview.
 In a practice interview, the Career Coach acts as a recruiter asking you the kind of questions that you can expect during a real interview.
 You have the opportunity to get feedback on your answers and to ask any questions you have about the interview process.
-Log in to Ole Career Central to schedule a practice interview.
+Log in to Handshake to schedule a practice interview.